Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: Related Work

-\textbf{Language-Based World Modeling.} Humans often imagine situations to predict what may happen next, reason through alternatives, and make decisions~\cite{addis2009constructive}.
-Mental world modeling involves forming internal representations of objects, events, and relationships to simulate outcomes~\cite{johnson1983mental}.
-This process supports counterfactual and causal reasoning for planning and problem solving~\cite{lecun2022path}.
-Large language models show related abilities through language. \citet{xie2025making} find that LLMs can act as world models that internally simulate state transitions, updating the situation step by step as events occur. \citet{wang2023bytesized32} show, through text games, that LLMs can translate user commands into coherent, evolving environments. \citet{wang2024unleashing} demonstrate that models can take on multiple reasoning personas that collaborate through internal dialogue to solve difficult tasks.
-Extending this idea, \citet{fung2025embodied} show that embodied agents use internal world models to predict surroundings, interpret user goals, and learn users’ mental models for better interaction.
-These studies present LLMs as text-based simulators that imagine, update, and reason about evolving environments.
-Building on this view, we frame story generation as language-based world imagination, where LLMs construct and simulate self-consistent worlds through narrative to reason about possible futures and their social, ethical, and technical implications.
+\textbf{Speculative Design.} Speculative design uses imagined scenarios to explore how future technologies might affect people and society before they are built.
+Rather than predicting outcomes, it relies on what-if stories to prompt reflection on assumptions, values, and potential harms~\cite{klassen2022run, hoang2018can}, treating fiction as a tool for early ethical reasoning~\cite{rahwan2025science}.
+Prior work has applied this approach using AI-generated failure cases~\cite{buccinca2023aha}, risk prompts embedded in prototyping workflows~\cite{wang2024farsight}, and participatory methods, like Fiction Probes in healthcare~\cite{hoang2018can} and the Black Mirror Writers Room~\cite{klassen2022run}.
+Other extensions include participatory workshops, crowdsourced case studies, and AI-assisted red-teaming to broaden speculative exploration~\cite{mun2024particip, radharapu2023aart}, as well as non-narrative artifacts like generated comments or judgments~\cite{ballard2019judgment}.
+In contrast to directly generating harms, our approach uses AI-generated stories to prompt human reflection and help participants imagine harms. \textbf{Language-Based World Modeling.} Humans imagine situations to anticipate outcomes, explore alternatives, and guide decisions~\cite{addis2009constructive}.
+This ability relies on mental world modeling, in which people form internal representations of objects, events, and relationships to simulate possible futures~\cite{johnson1983mental}, supporting causal and counterfactual reasoning for planning and problem solving~\cite{lecun2022path}.
+Recent work shows large language models (LLMs) exhibit related capabilities through language.
+LLMs can act as text-based world models that simulate state transitions over time~\cite{xie2025making}, generate coherent and evolving environments in response to user actions~\cite{wang2023bytesized32}, and reason through internal multi-persona dialogue~\cite{wang2024unleashing}.
+Embodied agents further extend this idea by using internal world models to predict environments, infer user goals, and adapt to users’ mental models~\cite{fung2025embodied}.
+Building on this perspective, we frame story generation as language-based world imagination, where LLMs construct self-consistent narrative worlds to reason about possible futures and their social, ethical, and technical implications.